michael-spengler/distributed-ledger-technology-hands-on-lecture/README.md

 ### Design a Decentralized Autonomous Organisation
 1. Use the coins from the previous task as governance tokens
 2. Trigger an example poll
+3. To which extend would you compare such an approach with a classical stock corporation?

 ### Create a Decentralized Volatility Farming Strategy
 1. Understand how exploiting manipulation induced volatility at scale can contribute to a reasonable price stability